Admissions and Admissions Requirements

 - Coronavirus (COVID-19) Test Result – Result must not be more than 1 week prior to start of class

-- Coronavirus (COVID-19) proof of Vaccination not required for admissions but will ask for it
+- Coronavirus (COVID-19) proof of Vaccination required for admissions into the school

 - High School Diploma, its equivalent or college transcript